lululombard/CertRemainTime/README.md

 Slouther for his crash report that helped me to find the AM/PM bug

-FaZeIlLuMiNaTi for adding support for adding support for H3lix, Electra and LiberiOS
+FaZeIlLuMiNaTi for adding support for H3lix, Electra and LiberiOS

 # More info